 Research and information access improvement supported the region's desalination research and development growth.
 In most institutions, research and development focus primarily on improving the efficiency of their local desalination plants and on improving available technologies.
 In addition, research in desalination-related phenomena like scaling, membrane fouling, cleaning, disinfection, and corrosion is also conducted.
-However, few desalinationfocused centers exist in the Arab region, namely Salt Water Conversion Corporation (SWCC) in KSA, the Kuwait Institute of Scientific Research (KISR) in Kuwait, and the Middle Fast Research Center (MFDRC) in Oman.
-In addition to the Egyptian Center of Excellence for Water Desalination Research at the Desert Research Center in the Arab Republic of Egypt.
-The center is also interested in developing small mobile desalination plants powered by solar energy, as well as conducting research on cost and water desalination technologies.
+However, few desalination-focused centers exist in the Arab region, namely Salt Water Conversion Corporation (SWCC) in KSA, the Kuwait Institute of Scientific Research (KISR) in Kuwait, and the Middle East Research Center (MEDRC) in Oman.

-It is essential to have qualified and experienced personnel to establish a wellestablished desalination industry.
+It is essential to have qualified and experienced personnel to establish a well-established desalination industry.
 Several estimates indicate a need for more support staff at all technical levels.
 Training and education centers must be established, and academic institutions should train personnel working in the sector.
 Water desalination technologies and related topics must be studied to create a feasible education program, particularly on specific technologies that differ from country to country.
 The education process should be flexible and dynamic, capable of addressing changes and improvements as technologies develop [43].